HKN-UCSD/hkn-server/README.md

 - `npm run clean`: rm -rf dist/\* but has cross-env support
 - `npm run typeorm`: runs typeorm cli (npx typeorm doesn't work because typeorm doesn't play well with typescript)
 - `npm run typeorm:sync`: sync your entities with the postgres db to update database schema
+- `npm run postgres:start`: Stops the current postgres container if there is one currently running and starts up a new postgres container.
+- `npm run postgres:stop`: Stops the current postgres container if there is one currently running.
+- `npm run localpg:start`: Starts up the local postgres docker container, then runs TypeORM's database migration and seeding

 ## Dependency Injection(DI)

 DI is essentially passing in your dependencies as arguments in your constructor.
 See [this](https://www.sarulabs.com/post/2/2018-06-12/what-is-a-dependency-injection-container-and-why-use-one.html) for further explanation.

-In this project, unlike in the above article, we use [tsyringe](https://github.com/microsoft/tsyringe) as our DI framework of choice.
-While [TypeDI](https://github.com/typestack/typedi) plays better with the typestack ecosystem (routing-controllers, typeorm etc.), TypeDI does not have strong support for dependency resolution when registering named services.
-(For more details @godwinpang)

-We use DI to inject our controllers and our services by decorating those classes with the @injectable decorator.
-Note that we skip injecting repositories not because it is the right thing to do, but tsyringe has no good way of injecting generic type repositories.
+Currently in our codebase, for any class that needs DI, we export both the class and an instance of that class, with all the dependencies passed into the constructor arguments, where the dependencies are also an instance of their respective class.

+Examples:

+In **src/controllers/UserController.ts**, we need AppUserService and AppUserMapper, so UserController's constructor has two arguments for that.
+So, we imported AppUserService/Mapper class and their respective instance (denoted as AppUserServiceImpl and AppUserMapperImpl) as dependencies to create an instance of UserController (denoted as UserControllerImpl).
+The result is an instance of the UserController
+class:

+- `export const UserControllerImpl = new UserController(AppUserServiceImpl, AppUserMapperImpl);`

+In **src/services/AppUserService.ts**, we do not need any other dependency for the Service class to work properly, so we can just export an instance of AppUserService class without needing to import any dependency:

+- `export const AppUserServiceImpl = new AppUserService();`

 ## Directory Structure + Terms

-All typescript code should be located inside of src for the tsc compiler to pick up the changes.
+All TypeScript code should be located inside of src for the tsc compiler to pick up the changes.
 For development hot reloading, we use tsc-watch to do incremental compilation and server rebooting.
 For further instructions on adding any of the following, _please_ read the corresponding guide in guides/

 ### index.ts

-Entry point of server that delegates to loaders (in Loaders folder).
-Loader pattern is still WIP - see https://softwareontheroad.com/ideal-nodejs-project-structure/ for more details.
+Entry point of server that delegates to _app.ts_ for initializing and setting up the backend server.

+### app.ts

+Responsible for applying middlewares onto the server (Express app), running [loaders](https://softwareontheroad.com/ideal-nodejs-project-structure/) to establish resources used in the code, connecting to controllers set up using [routing-controllers](https://github.com/typestack/routing-controllers) and establish any remaining routers separate from controllers.

 ### config.ts